tugcegurbuz/tugcegurbuz.github.io/_pages/about.md

 news: true # includes a list of news items
 social: false # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student at [Mila-Quebec AI Institute](https://mila.quebec/en/), [McGill University](https://www.mcgill.ca/), and [Montreal Neurological Institute](https://www.mcgill.ca/neuro/), specializing in computational neuroscience, brain-inspired AI, reinforcement learning, and multimodal large language models.
-I focus on understanding and improving existing algorithms while developing new AI solutions with real-world impact.
-I am particularly interested in using AI to understand brain function and behavior, with the goal of building intelligent systems that enhance human capabilities.
-I enjoy working within diverse and multi-disciplinary teams and often draw inspirations from neuroscience and psychology while developing algorithmic solutions.
+**Ph.D.
+Candidate ⎮ AI Researcher ⎮ Neuroscience-Inspired AI ⎮ Builder of Human-Centric Intelligence**

+Hi, I’m Tuğçe [ˈtuːtʃe] ! 👋

+I’m currently pursuing my Ph.D. at [Mila-Quebec AI Institute](https://mila.quebec/en/), [McGill University](https://www.mcgill.ca/), and [Montreal Neurological Institute](https://www.mcgill.ca/neuro/) — institutions that continuously challenge and inspire me to bridge the gap between brains and machines.

+#### 🧠 My Research

+My work integrates neuroscience, psychology, and artificial intelligence, with a focus on **reinforcement learning (RL)** and **representation learning**.
+I’m particularly interested in developing compact, structured, and **agent-centric world models** that support *sample-efficient learning, generalization, and planning.*

+As RL expands into high-stakes domains like robotics, healthcare, and embodied agents, such representations become critical for building learning systems that are both tractable and trustworthy.
+Inspired by how humans form internal models of the world, I explore ways to integrate **contrastive learning** and **multimodal large-scale models** into **scalable RL systems** that better reflect how intelligent behavior emerges.

 My research receives generous support from [Fonds de recherche du Québec](https://frq.gouv.qc.ca/en/nature-and-technologies/) and [Unifying Neuroscience and Artificial Intelligence - Québec](https://www.unique.quebec/) scholarships.
+ <br><br>
+#### 🌍 Responsible & Impactful AI
+Beyond technical innovation, I’m driven by the question: “How can we ensure AI truly benefits society?”
+I'm deeply invested in **AI safety**, **ethical development**, and **socially impactful applications**, particularly in domains like healthcare, mental health, and human-AI collaboration.
+If you're working on projects aligned with these goals, I’d love to connect — [feel free to reach out](https://linktr.ee/tugcegurbuz).

+<br><br>
-Before starting my Ph.D. program, I was an undergraduate student in the Psychology Department at [Bilkent University](https://w3.bilkent.edu.tr/bilkent/)([Ankara, Turkey](https://en.wikipedia.org/wiki/Ankara)), where I conducted research on computational neuroscience and psychology at [Aysel Sabuncu Brain Research Center (UMRAM)](https://umram.bilkent.edu.tr/).
+#### 👩🏻‍🎓 Before starting my Ph.D. program

+I was an undergraduate student in the Psychology Department at [Bilkent University](https://w3.bilkent.edu.tr/bilkent/)([Ankara, Turkey](https://en.wikipedia.org/wiki/Ankara)) with a computational and cognitive neuroscience specialization.
+I also conducted research on computational neuroscience and psychology at [Aysel Sabuncu Brain Research Center (UMRAM)](https://umram.bilkent.edu.tr/) where I used artificial neural networks to model one of the visual illusions we experience. 🔮

 When I am not doing research, you will find me exploring new activities, experimenting with a variety of cultural dishes in the kitchen, and jamming on my bass guitar.

 <br><br>

-### 🚀 Currently Working On:

-Using contrastive, self-supervised learning to build world models that, when combined with reinforcement learning, help embodied AI agents learn and adapt more intelligently like humans.
+#### 🌟 My Approach
+Grounded in formal scientific training through my neuroscience and psychology degrees, I bring a strong emphasis on precision, methodological rigor, and long-term research impact.
+These principles, combined with the iterative and exploratory mindset of machine learning, shape how I frame questions, build models, and collaborate on research.

+<br><br>
+#### 🌸 Beyond the Research
+When I'm not thinking about how brains and machines learn, you’ll likely find me:
+- Cooking dishes from around the world — 40 countries and counting!
+- Playing bass guitar (once a professional musician, now a home-musician).
+- Strength training and experimenting with calisthenics and vertical pole fitness.
+- Traveling, exploring new cultures, and seeking inspiration from unexpected places.

 <br><br>